umlaeute/Gem/README.txt

 	1) unzip the GEM package

+	2) put the subfolders of Gem-<version>\ into a directory where Pd will find it.
+If you are using an up-to-date version of Pd (>=0.43), put them into the folder "Application Data\Pd\" in your home directory.
-	2) put the subfolders of Gem-<version>\ into the "extra" folder of your Pd installation e.g. if you installed Pd as "C:\Program Files\Pd-0.43-0" you should end up with:
+	For older versions of Pd, put them into the "extra" folder of your Pd installation.
+	   e.g. if you installed Pd as "C:\Program Files\Pd-0.43-0" you should end up with:
 		"C:\Program Files\Pd-0.43-0\extra\Gem"